talmeym/regurgitator-core-xml/README.md

 	...
 ```

-this allows custom condition behaviour to have attributes besides the behaviour value (in the example above, "true") which is always the text of the child element.
+this allows custom condition behaviours to have attributes besides the behaviour value (in the example above, "true") which is always the text of the child element.